 Advanced Delegation: Establishing and Maintaining Successful Relationships

-Participants are expected to have a working knowledge of the Delegation standards for Health Plan Accreditation (HPA).
-Stakeholders new to the HPA standards are encouraged to complete the introductory course “Explaining HPA Standards for Delegation” prior to attending this workshop.
-Both health plans and delegates are highly encouraged to join.
+The purpose of this OnDemand course is to elevate the level of understanding and agreement between health plans and delegates in order to promote a successful relationship.
+Participants are expected to have a working knowledge of Delegations standards for Health Plan Accreditation (HPA).
+Stakeholders who are new to HPA Standards are encouraged to complete the introductory course "Explaining HPA Standards for Delegation" prior to attending this workshop.

 - Delegation Overview.